When Do I Need a Landlord-Tenant Lawyer?

 When Should a Tenant Hire a Lawyer?

-Generally, speaking with a lawyer sooner rather than later is better.
+Generally, talking to a lawyer sooner rather than later is better.
 The longer you wait, the more you risk missing important deadlines and legal opportunities.
 By involving an experienced attorney early on, you can hopefully resolve the situation before it escalates into a major problem.

-If the tenant receives an eviction notice, the landlord has filed in court.
+If the tenant receives a summons and complaint, it means the landlord has filed an eviction lawsuit in court.
+This typically happens after an initial eviction notice period has expired.
 The tenant will have to respond and appear at a hearing.
-Speaking with a lawyer will help a tenant understand their rights, the eviction process, and forming a valid legal defense.
+Speaking with a lawyer will help a tenant understand their rights, the eviction process, and form a valid legal defense.
 The lawyer will attend all hearings throughout the eviction procedures.

 Because the law can be complex, a tenant should speak with a lawyer if they are experiencing unsafe living conditions, housing discrimination, rent control violations, retaliation, or harassment.
 In other situations, the tenant may have a case in small claims court.
 Parties can represent themselves, but speaking with a lawyer can provide valuable guidance and advice.
 Common disputes that would be in small claims court would include a lease agreement or security deposit dispute.